leandromaf/cv/README.md

 * Contributing to the CTV product vertical of a first-class digital advertising company by collaboration with Product Managers, Cloud, and MLOps Engineers in the planning, architecture design, implementation, and evaluation of both Proof of Concepts as well as Production Intelligent solutions for Video and Image analysis using Large Language and Vision models and classical Computer Vision and Machine Learning techniques
   * Design and Development of a service to Categorize Web Ads following the IAB Ad Product Taxonomy using Large Multimodal Models and Embeddings that achieved a Recall@top-5 ~70% and Accuracy@top-5 ~85%
     * Lead communications with the Product Manager to define and handle requisites and expectations
-    * Designed and implemented the main parts of the system
+    * Lead Design and implemented main parts of the system
     * Experimentation with different embedding models like [AWS Titan Multimodal Embeddings model](https://docs.aws.amazon.com/bedrock/latest/userguide/titan-multiemb-models.html)
     * Collaboration with Backend engineers to use this endpoint in the product and evaluate the predictions in production
-  * Design, Development, and Deployment of a Single Shot multibox Detector Deep Learning model using AWS Sagemaker technologies that achieved ~85.38% Recall, ~60% Precision at bounding-box level, and that 50% its predictions got IoU higher than 65%
+  * Design, Development, and Deployment of a Single Shot multibox Detector Deep Learning model using AWS Sagemaker technologies that achieved ~85.38% Recall, ~60% Precision at bounding-box level, and with 50% of its predictions obtaining IoU higher than 65%
     * Lead and design the data labeling process through AWS Sagemaker Ground Truth
-    * Model training and optimization on Sagemaker Notebooks and Training jobs
+    * Lead Model training and optimization on Sagemaker Notebooks and Training jobs
     * Deployment as serverless endpoint on AWS Sagemaker infrastructure that worked without failures for at least 3 years.
     * Collaboration with Backend engineers to use this endpoint in the product
   * Collaboration in the implementation of a dataset manager and evaluation system to quickly experiment and iterate different services based on MySQL databases, and Python scripts activated through Github actions and services implemented as lambda and step functions in AWS architecture